Sample efficiency

 Maximize the sum of discounted reward

-How good is it take action $a$ in state $s$?
+How good is it to take action $a$ in state $s$?

 \[\begin{aligned} \pi(s) = \argmax_{a \in A} Q^\pi(s, a) \end{aligned} \]